Christian Nationalism: What It Means To An Ethical Vegan and Trans Identifying Queer

 Christian nationalism is hard.
 Like, very hard.
 Not because of the Christian behind it.
 I’ve come to really appreciate the peace Christianity brings my mom, for instance.
 But because of the nationalism behind it.
 Insisting that everyone live by your own rules is not very fun.
 It wasn’t fun for me when I was a practicing Christian, and it’s not very fun for me now that I’m openly queer non-believer.

 I estranged myself from my friends and family.
 I moved away from Hueytown, Alabama and I didn’t have very nice things to say about the only place I had ever called home.
-I moved to New York City, and I sowed a new life for myself.
+I moved to New York City, and I made a new life for myself.
 For nearly 20 years, I didn’t have meaningful conversations with my family.
 I never talked to the people I went to church with — the people outside of my home that I spent most of my time with.

 Over the course of one Sunday lunch, my family talked.
 Now, most of my family are the most conservative brand of Republican and the most devoutly religious Christians.
 I had drifted so far from that identity that the chasm seemed too big to bridge.
-It’s amazing what empathy will do, however.
+How were we ever going to get on the same page?

 My mom is still alive and still fighting cancer with the help of chemo treatments and her Christian faith.
 I recently spent 10 days with her, and we talked a lot about what’s going on in the world.
 In the wake of Charlie Kirk’s murder, there’s a surge of anti-LGBTQ+ rhetoric and an increase in the spread of anti-trans misinformation.
+I want to convince everyone to see the world like I do: inclusive and respectful of queer and trans people.

 I didn’t want to fight with my mom.
 Every day with her is precious!
 Instead, I wanted to learn from her.
 She has an incredible capacity to love.
 And she’s a natural teacher.
 I wanted us to figure out how to move forward — together.
+So, we talked.
+She told me how she was feeling and what she needed, and I did the same.
+I didn’t try to convince her.
+I just tried to listen and understand.
+I think she did the same for me.

 It doesn’t mean you don’t fight for what you believe in.
 I don’t want anyone to eat meat, but I am okay with coexisting with meat eaters.
-I will advocate for the rights of animals, and as has happened many times, I will have intimate conversations with people about my feelings.
-Oftentimes, those conversations lead to change.
-In the same way, I would love for everyone — even those that oppose queer rights — to coexist.
+I will advocate for the rights of animals.
+I’ll volunteer at farm sanctuaries and attend protests and donate to animal rights organizations.
+I will have intimate conversations with people about my feelings.
+Oftentimes, those actions and conversations lead to change.
+But I’m not going to try to eradicate all meat eaters.

 Instead of violently eradicating, erasing, silencing, or incriminating those that disagree with us, let’s talk to them.
 Gordon Allport’s Intergroup Contact Theory and Marshall Rosenberg’s Non-Violent Communication framework are great places to start.